Barto-dev/formurai/README.md

   border: 1px solid green;
 }
 ```
-When the form is submitted or the checkForm method is called, the wrapper(.formurai-container) is assigned an error or success class.
+When the form is submitted, or the checkForm method is called, the wrapper(.formurai-container) is assigned an error or success class.

 ## HTML
 ```html